IversonLeizke/Javascript/README.md

 2. IF and Else - Comparing two users BMI results
 3. Else if - Comparing the average of two teams scores
 4. Ternary operator - Calculating the tip of a bill
-5. Functions - Get the average from scores of two team and see who's winner
+5. Functions - Get the average from scores of two teams and see who's the winner
-6. Array - Calculating tips for a array of bills
+6. Array - Calculating tips for an array of bills
-7. Objects - Created two objetcs to represent to user and compare there BMI's
+7. Objects - Created two objetcs to represent two user and compare there BMI's
-8. Loops - Calculating the tips of a array of bills using a looping for
+8. Loops - Calculating the tips of an array of bills using a looping for
 9. Framework - Finding a solution for a problem
 10. Data Structures - Spread operador, rest operator, logical operator, destructuring objects